 I would also suggest a shorter haircut during this procedure which will help eliminate even quicker the old color.

 The best is to be a blonde and go gracefully white.
-To keep the transition youthful apply highlights (or even some low lights around the root area) to project youthful regrowth effect.
+To keep the transition youthful apply highlights (or even some low lights around the root area) to project a youthful regrowth effect.

 Blonde just blends with white hair.
 So with an imaginative colorist, all kinds of hues can be placed to add youthful shine halos to the overall surface.